cliburn/sta-663-2015-old/pretest.md

 \end{align}
 \\]

 * Create a repository on GitHub.
 Add a README file to it with the text "Hello".
 Now clone it to your local filesystem and revise the text of READNE to "Goodbye".Commit and push your changes to GitHub.
+Send me the GitHub URL.

 * Open a console/terminal in your OS.
-Create a new directory, navigate to the new directory, creata a text file using `echo` and `>`, read the text file using `cat`, and count  the number of characters in the text file with `wc` without leaving the console/terminal
+Create a new directory, navigate to the new directory, creata a text file using `echo` and `>`, read the text file using `cat`, and count  the number of characters in the text file with `wc` without leaving the console/terminal.
+Attach a screenshot of the terminal history.

 ### Programming basics